-Verify that the DC Breaker in the electronics cabinet is off and the fuse(s) in the battery cabinet(s) are removed before connecting the batteries.
+In the Electronics cabinet verify that the main battery fuse is removed or the main battery circuit breaker is off, and the fuse(s) in the battery cabinet(s) are removed before connecting the batteries.

 Arranging the Batteries

 NOTE As you arrange the batteries, you must be wearing the required safety equipment.